 - Targeting Tips for Customer Retention

-Google Analytics provides an abundance of data of your customers that you can leverage to create a highly targeted Facebook ad campaign.
-It gives you an extensive data that shows how your site performs throughout Facebook.
+Google Analytics provides loads of data about your users and customers that you can use to create highly targeted Facebook ad campaigns.

-Before you can target the right audience, you need to properly set up Google Analytics on your site.
-MonsterInsights makes Google Analytics set up easy for WordPress sites.
-It also allows you to easily track various user interactions such as eCommerce tracking, form conversion tracking, downloads tracking, etc.
+If you’re using WordPress, you’re in luck!
+MonsterInsights makes Google Analytics setup super easy for WordPress sites.
+It also allows you to easily set up advanced tracking, such as eCommerce tracking, form conversion tracking, media tracking, and much more.

 1. Enable Demographics Reporting

-To be able to understand who your high-value customers are, you’ll need to enable demographics reporting on your site.
-Once you know your high-value customer groups, you can serve your ads to that specific group to boost your return on investment.
+To understand who your high-value customers are, it’s helpful to enable demographics collection on your site.
+Once you know your high-value customer groups, you can serve your ads to those specific groups to boost your return on investment.

 Using the demographics report, you can identify the age group and gender of your high-value customers.